for

 show table "" with T.N, T.S

-Several tables can be used as long as the common table exists and is unique:
+Several tables can be used as long as Envision can infer one unique iteration table:

 table T = extend.range(5)